agdolla/WeMeet/README.md

 * Writing some tests
 * Update to latest mongodb driver for nodejs
 * All code should be reviewed and revised

+<br/>

 * Notification is not working properly when there is new notification

-<br/>

 * check of PostFeedItem can replace ProfileRecentPostItem, same for activity
 * activity detail comment should be descending sorted according to timestamp
 * fix naming
 * study the new react router
 * send friend request and send activity invitation are not working properly
-* promisify all the util functions
+* user is not logged out when session expired, needs refresh, which is not good.